wasp-lang/wasp/web/docs/database/operations/queries.md

 1. `args` (type depends on the Query)

-   An object containing all the arguments (i.e., payload) **passed to the Query by the caller** (e.g., filtering conditions).
+   An object containing the data **passed in when calling the query** (e.g., filtering conditions).
    Check [the usage examples](#using-the-query) to see how to pass this object to the Query.

 2. `context` (type depends on the Query)

    An additional context object **passed into the Query by Wasp**.
 This object contains user session information, as well as information about entities.
-Check the [section about using entities in Queries](#using-entities-in-queries) to see how to use the `context` object.
+Check the [section about using entities in Queries](#using-entities-in-queries) to see how to use the entities field on the `context` object, or the [auth section](#todo-link-na-auth) to see how to use the `user` object.

 <ShowForTs>